neuschaefer/reform-handbook/src/source/parts.rst

 Expansion Port
 --------------

 The Expansion Port U18, labelled "Hack the Planet" is meant for advanced users that want to connect sensors or other peripherals to MNT Reform's system controller.
-Please note that changing the system controller's program can disrupt the battery charging control loop, potentially causing over- or undercharged cells, resulting in physical damage and/or injury. **Experiment with the system controller only if you know exactly what you're doing and at your own responsibility.**
+Please note that changing the system controller's program can disrupt the battery charging control loop, potentially causing over- or undercharged cells, resulting in physical damage and/or injury. **Experiment with the system controller only if you know exactly what you're doing and at your own risk.**

 The Expansion Port features an SPI interface, two analog-digital converters, a UART, JTAG and 3.3V Power.
 All non-power pins can alternatively be used as GPIOs.